-The image below shows a small preview of the contents of another playlist already provided on the factory supplied SD card for the MK2.
-This is an extract of the Beams 1 playlist ".ldpl" JSON file viewed in a text editor:
+The image below shows a small preview of the contents of the Beams 1 playlist ".ldpl" JSON file.

 This file has been edited after export in order to add custom MIDI mapping for an APC40 MK2 controller. "apc_note" field within the JSON array allows the user to choose which button on the APC will activate this playlist item.
+Similarly, "apc_color" field allows the user to choose which colour the button will be (if RGB is available on the chosen APC button).